 Yes—coming in February.
 There will be a complete set up of exercise and fitness equipment, but we won’t be a full-scale gym.
 All of our equipment will be focused on complementing your squash game.

 We are working on it.
 Please stay tuned.

 Do you promote women’s memberships?

 Yes, Manhattan Squash will offer a weekly women-only round-robin and consider launching women’s squash-based fitness classes that are not skill-based.
 Since women are typically under-represented in squash, we will also form a select committee to promote women’s membership.
 If you’d like to get involved, email info@TheSquashCenter.org

-There will be group and individual squash instruction and physical training, club and local tournament play, leagues, clinics, round-robins, a comprehensive junior program as well as international matchups.
+There will be group and individual squash instruction and physical training, club and local tournament play, inter-club leagues, clinics, round robins, a box league, and comprehensive junior programs.

 Yes, we will be using US Squash’s automated online booking system: Club Locker.

 How far in advance can I book a court?
 How often?